maxmantz/redux-oidc/README.md

 A package for managing OpenID-Connect authentication in ReactJS / Redux apps.
 It wraps the popular oidc-client library to redux actions and reducers.

-### Installation
-`npm install --save redux-oidc`

-#### Peer dependencies (Version 3)
-This package wraps [oidc-client-js](https://github.com/IdentityModel/oidc-client-js) to use with ReactJS / Redux apps.
-Install oidc-client like this:

-`npm install --save oidc-client`

-In addition there is a peer dependency for [immutable.js](https://facebook.github.io/immutable-js/), if you want to use it.

-#### babel-polyfill
-You need the [babel-polyfill](https://babeljs.io/docs/usage/polyfill/) in your build configuration for this package to work.

-### Note for react-native users
-This library doesn't fully support react-native apps.
-Please use [this](https://github.com/FormidableLabs/react-native-app-auth) library instead.

 ### Description

 This package handles [OpenID-Connect](http://openid.net/connect/) authentication in [redux](http://redux.js.org/) apps.
 It enables redux apps to authenticate with an external OIDC authentication provider and handles the actions of the OpenID [implicit flow](http://openid.net/specs/openid-connect-implicit-1_0.html).